The Proud Trust is now operating digitally, as we make significant changes to how we operate in this time of

 Liv is a Youth Work and Special Projects Coordinator with The Proud Trust.
 Working with The Proud trust unites Liv’s desire for LGBT+ community-building with plenty of opportunities to dine out on Jaffa Cakes.
 She loves seeing young people across The Proud Trust support one another and grow into confident self-advocates.

 Nice is a café worker at The Proud Trust.
 They cook fresh food every day and help run the Sidney Street Café.
 Nice also trains volunteers who join the café team.
 Nice is passionate about food, having learnt from a young age from their dida (grandma).
 Outside of The Proud Trust, Nice enjoys making zines about wrestling and the perils of learning guitar with long hair.

 Mattie is a youth work coordinator at The Proud Trust.
 They run Turtles and Femolition Squad, which are trans youth groups.
 They also assist with Afternoon TEA, Planet Rainbow and Sprinkles.
 Mattie is passionate about young people, wellbeing and education.
 They apply these value to their roles outside The Proud Turst as a scout leader, a facilitator at Manchester Museum, and a facilitator with Connect and Mxer, which are adult trans and non-binary groups.

-Jack is a trans health care navigator, creating resources to help young trans people advocate for themselves, as well as the central administrator and IT support; he loves working with The Proud Trust to help create the supportive community he wished for as a young person.
+Jack is a trans health care navigator, creating resources to help young trans people advocate for themselves, as well as the central administrator and IT support worker; he loves working with The Proud Trust to help create the supportive community he wished for as a young person.
 Outside of The Proud Trust, he is a writer and creative writing coach, with an MA in Creative Writing from Manchester Metropolitan University, and a fan of SF/F, tattoos, and roleplaying games.